 Mission: Provide adequate funding for veterans, including health care, mental health support, and programs to help veterans shift to civilian employment after serving.
 We need people in Congress who understand what it means to deploy men and women overseas and who will ensure the government provides the highest form of care and support upon our soldiers’ return.
 We can give our military the latest technology in war, but if we don’t take care of our soldiers when they return home, we are not doing our jobs.

 Mission: I support net neutrality.
 Companies should not have the right to limit access to the Internet to only those who can afford it.
 Doing so will harm our schools and universities and most affect low-income families, students, and people with disabilities.
 It is time for Congress to pass legislation that protects this critical principal of communications, commerce and content sharing on the internet.

 Mission: I come from a family of hunters and I will protect the rights of law-abiding gun owners.
 At the same time, gun violence is an epidemic in this country and we cannot ignore the ongoing mass shootings in our schools and communities.
 Research has shown that the number one reason for mass murders in our country is the easy availability of large numbers of guns.
 There are practical and reasonable actions that can and must be taken to ensure those seeking to commit violent acts do not have easy access to guns, and we must do so by bringing responsible gun owners to the table.
-First, we must expand background checks, closing loopholes that allow criminals and terrorists easy access to firearms, implementing a registration system similar to how we register and license drivers.
+First, we must expand background checks, closing loopholes that allow criminals and terrorists easy access to firearms and implementing a registration system similar to how we register and license drivers.